Clinton’s Animated Mural Tour

 Mural #3: Old Boys Reunion

-Location: south side of K&J Pharmacy (21 Victoria St)
+Location: South side of K&J Pharmacy (21 Victoria St)

 Artist: Allen Hilgendorf